(and 5 Other Reports for everything else)

 Sales Pipeline: A must for every business

 This kind of report can be filtered to show individual users or your whole sales team.
-You need to see which sales are coming up, which ones look like they’re going to close before the end of the month, and which ones have already been won.
+You need to see which sales are coming up, which look like they’ll close before the end of the month, and which have already been won.

 Overdue Opportunities: Why has this been open so long?

-Not all customers are the same, so you can expect a certain degree of fluidity when it comes to closing deals.
+Not all customers are the same, so you can expect some fluidity when it comes to closing deals.
 But you will have a rough idea as to how long you would like Opportunities to be open.
 Therefore, set a flag to show when they have been longer than that given period.
-As well as seeing this on-the-fly on the Opportunities home screen, this information forms the basis of a really useful report.
+In addition to appearing on the Opportunities home screen, this information forms the basis of a really useful report.

-Having this all within your Dashboard just makes connecting the dots that much easier.
+Having all this in your Dashboard just makes connecting the dots that much easier.

 Lost Sales: What went wrong?

-Now you might want to go with a “Cold Leads” or “Lost Opportunities” (or both?) depending on where in your sales journey you want to focus, but either of these reports will show you when and where things are going wrong.
+Now you might want to go with “Cold Leads” or “Lost Opportunities” (or both?), depending on where in your sales journey you want to focus, but either report will show you when and where things are going wrong.

 Don’t just take our word for it